SweetRainGarden/homebrew-raname/README.md

-# rename
+# raname

-A powerful command-line utility for renaming files and directories while also updating their contents.
+A command-line utility to rename files and directories recursively, replacing text in both file/directory names and their contents.

 ## Features

-- Rename files and directories recursively
+- Raname files and directories recursively
-- Update file contents to match the new names
+- Replace text in file contents
-- Case-sensitive and case-insensitive matching
+- Case-insensitive matching
+- Copy mode to create ranamed copies instead of moving
 - Dry run mode to preview changes
-- Copy mode to create renamed copies instead of moving
-- Directory exclusion support
+- Exclude specific directories

 ## Installation